reesemclean/typescript-advent-of-code-boilerplate/README.md

 You can run your solution against the sample input via the --test flag.
 This works in both watch and solve mode.

-You will need to fill out the `expectedSampleOutput` export string in the part-x.ts files with the expected output for the sample input as well as fill in the `input-sample-part-1.txt` and `input-sample-part-2.txt` files with your sample input.
+You will need to fill out the `expectedPartOneSampleOutput` and `expectedPartTwoSampleOutput` exported string in the solution.ts file with the expected output for the sample input as well as fill in the `input-sample-part-1.txt` and `input-sample-part-2.txt` files with your sample input.

 ```bash